 Our Climate Defender Organizers will have the opportunity to apply for a career position with PennEnvironment and Environment America--the federation of state groups of which we’re a part--at the end of the campaign.

 Positions will be filled on a rolling basis.

 Compensation for this position is commensurate with the relevant professional experience.
 PennEnvironment offers a competitive benefits package.

 Things To Know When You Apply

-Environment America and PennEnvironment are part of The Public Interest Network — a group of organizations that share a vision of a better future, a set of core values, and a strategic approach to making positive change.
+Environment America and PennEnvironment are part of The Public Interest Network — a group of organizations that share a vision of a better country, a set of core values, and a coordinated strategic approach to getting things done.
 Click here for things you should know about our network when you apply.

 PennEnvironment is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy, sexual orientation, gender identity or veteran status.

 The first step for applying for a job with Environment America is to fill out this form.
 From there, we’ll connect you to our online application and send you updates on our hiring process.